abelsj60/my-site/app/data/reveries/12-06-19-5-27-minutes-with-internet-explorer.md

 So, I futzed about on Google for awhile and some guy on Stack Overflow files an answer with a solution at the bottom of a very long page.

 When his animation is done, he forces Internet Explorer to stop by going beyond merely removing the animating class.
 He actually adds a class with a "motionless animation" in it.
-Internet Explorer then forgets the old animation and runs the new one, which has no motion in it!
-Great idea — I think it'll work.
+Internet Explorer then forgets the old animation and runs the new one, which has no motion!
+Great idea!

-This man deserves a medal.
+This guy deserves a medal.

 -j